ifnspaml/EC-Evaluation-Toolbox/README.md

 ### 1.1 Roadmap

+We plan to improve our initial published code to be more accessible and intuitive to use by adding more helper scripts and ultimately transitioning to a fully python-based version of the Toolbox.

+- [x] GitHub Release
-- [ ] GitHub Release
+- [ ] Automated script for download and preprocessing of available datasets (where licenses allow)
-- [ ] Dataset provision / expanded DL aid
-- [ ] expand dataset support
+- [ ] Expand out-of-the box dataset support: generic file discovery for speaker data
-- [ ] expanded model zoo
+- [ ] PyTorch Toolbox: Modular, all-in-one version of the current code...
-- [ ] transition to unified framework for data generation, training, and testing
+- [ ] ... including model training

 ### 1.2 Prerequisites / Compatibility